ertanguclu/AtlantisPetMarket/README.md

 - **N-Tier Architecture**: A software architecture model that divides the application into multiple layers (tiers), such as presentation, business logic, and data access, promoting separation of concerns and scalability.

 - **Non-Factor Grid**: A flexible, responsive grid layout system that adapts to various screen sizes and orientations, ensuring a consistent and accessible user interface.
+- **Cookies**: Small data files stored on the user's device by the web browser, used to maintain user session state, preferences, and track user activity across different sessions, enhancing the user experience and application functionality.